AnimatorJoe/commerce_crasher/optimizations.md

 # Optimization/Improvement Ideas

 1. Ignore sponsored listings.
-2. Generate visualization from yaml.
+2. Support proxy on webdriver.
+3. Prompt tune for summary and keyword suggestions analyst should also find next keywords.
+4. Be able to load conversations (for prompt-tunning).
-3. Reuse conversations.
+5. Reuse conversations.